 The Raspberry Pi is based on Broadcom BCM2835 Chip.
-The original chip is an ARM based Chip of 700 MHz processor and VideoCore IV GPU with a 256 MB of RAM.
-But this was few years back.
-Later B and B+ versions were released which were of 512 MB of RAM.
+The original chip is an ARM-based Chip with a 700 MHz processor and a VideoCore IV GPU with 256 MB of RAM.
+But this was a few years back.
+Later, B and B+ versions were released, which were of 512 MB of RAM.
 And the latest Model Raspberry PI 2 is a 900 Mhz quad-core ARM Cortex-A7 processor, 1 GB of RAM, 4 USB ports, 40 GPIO pins, Full HDMI port, 1 Ethernet port, Combined 3.5mm audio jack and composite video, Camera interface (CSI), Display interface (DSI), Micro SD card slot supporting upto 64 GB, and a VideoCore IV 3D graphics core.
 Sounds Interesting?
 Then let me tell you something more.

-Raspberry Pi is actually a Pocket sized computer almost equal to the size of a deck of cards; and since it has a ARM Cortex-A7 processor, it can run a full range of ARM GNU/Linux distributions, including Snappy Ubuntu Core, as well as Microsoft Windows 10.
+Raspberry Pi is actually a Pocket-sized computer almost equal to the size of a deck of cards, and since it has an ARM Cortex-A7 processor, it can run a full range of ARM GNU/Linux distributions, including Snappy Ubuntu Core, as well as Microsoft Windows 10.

-So now enough with the introduction part, let’s see what is the real world application of this Micro Computer.
+Now enough with the introduction part, let’s see the real-world application of this Micro Computer.

 1. Making a Linux Based Tablet:

 Yes, you read it right.
-You can make a tablet out of you r simple RaspPi.
+You can make a tablet out of your simple RaspPi.
 All you would need is to solder a simple 10” Touch Screen, A Portable 10000 mAh charger, A Camera module and a Wi-Fi Adapter and an IR Sensor.
-You probably may want to build a case as well which I suggest you make out of Balsa Wood.
-Reason being it is strong, lightweight and easily replaceable.
+You probably may want to build a case as well, which I suggest you make out of Balsa Wood.
+The reason being it is strong, lightweight and easily replaceable.
 There are a lot of people who have already built this amazing machine.
 Make sure to check those out.

 2. Network-Hijacking Pi:

-Have you seen the famous T.V. series Mr. Robot?
+Have you seen the famous T.V. series Mr Robot?
 If you haven’t, then you surely must check it out.
 It is insanely amazing.
-If you a Computer geek, this series is an exact replica of what Hacktivists do in real life.
+This series is an exact replica of what Hacktivists do in real life if you a computer geek.
 But I am not here to promote any Series.
 So, coming back to our topic, if you have seen the series, then you know what I am talking about.

-Besides, what this is exactly is the Pi is installed with an ARM version of Kali Linux and an Adapter is attached to it.
+Besides, what this is exactly is the Pi is installed with an ARM version of Kali Linux, and an Adapter is attached to it.
 The one that works perfectly well is TP-LINK wn722n.
-After installing just install a VNC in the RaspPi and then leave it any secluded area in any company premises.
+After installing, just install a VNC in the RaspPi and then leave it in any secluded area on any company premises.
 BOOM!!
-Connect to the VNC using your system at home and now you can easily crack WPA/ WPA2 passwords and get into the network.
+Connect to the VNC using your system at home, and now you can easily crack WPA/ WPA2 passwords and get into the network.